Carom billiards: Balkline

 Balkline succeeded the champion's game, adding more rules to curb nursing techniques.
 In the balkline games, the entire table is divided into rectangular balk spaces, by drawing pairs of balklines lengthwise and widthwise across the table parallel from each rail.
-This divides the table into nine rectangular balkspaces.
+This divides the table into nine rectangular balk spaces.
 Such balk spaces define areas of the in which a player may only score up to a threshold number of points while the are within that region.
 Additionally, rectangles are drawn where each balkline meets a rail, called anchor spaces, which developed to stop a number of nursing techniques that exploited the fact that if the object balls straddled a balkline, no count limit was in place.

 For the most part, the differences between one balkline game to another is defined by two measures: the spacing of the balklines and the number of points that are allowed in each balk space before at least one ball must leave the region.
 Generally, balkline games and their particular restrictions are given numerical names indicating both of these characteristics; the first number indicated either inches or centimeters depending on the game, and the second, after a dot or a slash, indicates the count restriction in balk spaces, which is always either one or two.
 For example, in 18.2 balkline, one of the more prominent balkline games and of US origin, the name indicates that balklines are drawn 18 in distant from each rail, and only two counts are allowed in a balk space before a ball must leave.
 By contrast, in 71.2 balkline, of French invention, lines are drawn 71 cm distant from each rail, also with a two-count restriction for balk spaces.

 In its various incarnations, balkline was the predominant carom discipline from 1883 to the 1930s, when it was overtaken by three-cushion billiards and pool.
 Balkline is still popular in Europe and the Far East.